What are Alternative Investment Funds India?

 6) What are Angel Funds?

-Basically, these types of the fund come into the category of Venture Capital fund where the fund manager pools money from various investors (angel) and further investing in the startups for their development.
+Basically, these types of funds come into the category of Venture Capital funds where the fund manager pools money from various investors (angel) and further investing in the startups for their development.

 7) What should investors look at before investing in AIF?